nwisbeta/api-catalogue/README.md

 # NHS Wales API Catalogue

-Catalogue of APIs for NHS Wales systems
+The files in this repository are used to generate documentation and user guides for NHS Wales APIs.

 The catalogue has the following structure: